wp-plugins/codepeople-theme-switch/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-"Mobile Theme Switch" allows to swap the active theme to another one, when your website is loaded on a mobile device.
-With "Mobile Theme Switch" plugin, you can select different themes dependent to the screen width, without having to activate the theme previously.
-"Mobile Theme Switch" will use the correct theme for the conditions where the website was loaded.
+"Mobile Theme Switch" allows to swap the active theme to another one, when your website is loaded on a mobile device...

 == Description ==